jackalope/jackalope-jackrabbit/README.md

 # Preconditions

 * libxml version >= 2.7.0 (due to a bug in libxml [http://bugs.php.net/bug.php?id=36501](http://bugs.php.net/bug.php?id=36501))
-* phpunit >= 3.5 (if you want to run the tests)
+* phpunit >= 3.6 (if you want to run the tests)
-* phpunit/DbUnit (if you want to run the Doctrine DBAL Transport tests)

 # Installation

     # in your project directory
-    git clone git://github.com/jackalope/jackalope.git
+    git clone git://github.com/jackalope/jackalope-jackrabbit.git
-    cd jackalope
+    cd jackalope-jackrabbit
     git submodule update --init --recursive

 *Be sure to run the git submodule command with recursive to get all dependencies of jackalope.*

-## Jackalope Jackrabbit
+## Jackrabbit storage server

 Besides the Jackalope repository, you need the Jackrabbit server component.
 For instructions, see [Jackalope Wiki](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server)
 Make sure you have at least the version specified in [the protocol implementation](https://github.com/jackalope/jackalope/blob/master/src/Jackalope/Transport/Jackrabbit/Client.php#L56)

-## Jackalope - Doctrine DBAL

-Besides the Jackalope repository, you need [Doctrine DBAL](https://github.com/doctrine/dbal) (which bundles [Doctrine Common](https://github.com/doctrine/common) too) installed on your machine.

-    # in your project directory
-    cd lib/vendor
-    git clone git://github.com/doctrine/dbal.git doctrine-dbal
-    cd doctrine-dbal
-    git submodule update --init

 ## phpunit Tests

-If you want to run the tests , please see the [README file in the tests folder](https://github.com/jackalope/jackalope/blob/master/tests/README.md)**
+If you want to run the tests , please see the [README file in the tests folder](https://github.com/jackalope/jackalope-jackrabbit/blob/master/tests/README.md)**

 ## Enable the commands